-Almost 900 years ago on the 25 November, the heir to the English throne William Adelin drowned in a shipwreck.
+900 years ago today, on the 25th November 1120, the heir to the English throne William Adelin drowned in a shipwreck.
 His premature demise plunged the country into an anarchic succession crisis.
 It was probably this crisis that led to the foundation of Reading Abbey a year later in 1121.

 King Henry I was infamous for fathering a number of illegitimate children by a variety of mistresses.
 In spite of this, he only had two legitimate, living offspring with his wife Matilda of Scotland: William and Matilda.

 As the male child, William was heir apparent to the throne of England, whilst his elder sister had a promising future ahead of her, as she was prestigiously married to the Holy Roman Emperor at a young age.
 More about the significance of this later on.

 In November 1120 King Henry I, William Adelin and many other nobles of the royal court, including some of Henry’s illegitimate children, were due to sail back to England from Normandy.
 Henry travelled separately to his son, who chose to sail upon a new vessel called the White Ship.

 The passengers and crew delayed their departure until evening and chose to drink copious amounts of alcohol instead.
 A few members of their party, including two monks, chose not to sail with the group ‘having left the vessel upon observing that is was overcrowded with riotous and headstrong youths’.
 By the time night fell and they set sail, everyone was drunk and it was almost inevitable that they soon crashed.
 The chronicler Orderic Vitalis estimated that three-hundred were on board.

 The passengers and crew raised cries of distress, but their mouths were soon stopped by the swelling waves, and all perished together.- Orderic Vitalis